Tomu98/Tomu98/README.md

   <br><br>
   I'm currently pursuing a University Degree in Programming at Universidad Tecnológica Nacional (UTN), Argentina, reinforcing my academic training in parallel with my self-taught learning.
 I'm looking for my first professional experience in software development, to apply my knowledge, grow within a team and continue building my career as a software developer.
   <br><br>
-  Many thanks for visiting my profile! 😊🤍
+  And that's it, many thanks for visiting my profile! 😊🤍
 </p>

 <br>